-Our school reward system is designed to encourage and celebrate both individual and collective responsibility amongst our pupils.
-We have consistently high expectations of all of our pupils and their attitudes to learning and all are equally challenged.
+Our school reward system (Appendix 1) is designed to encourage and celebrate both individual and collective responsibility amongst our pupils.
+We have consistently high expectations of all our pupils and their attitudes to learning and all are equally challenged.
+Good behaviour should be reported to parents (verbally or through reports) and we ask that all stakeholders live and breathe the school's golden rules.

-Every pupil is rewarded for effort, achievement, good behaviour and demonstrating our school values.
+Every pupil is rewarded for effort, achievement and good behaviour.
 We celebrate their attitudes to learning, within the range of their own ability.
-House points are awarded to show effort, achievement and having a resilient attitude towards their learning.
+House points are awarded to pupils who show effort, achievement and have a resilient attitude towards their learning.
 They are also awarded to pupils who demonstrate our school values and are a good citizen in school.
 Children receive house points for being kind and caring to others in school.
-They receive them for good listening skills, good attitudes, working successfully as a team and being respectful to others.
+They receive them for good listening skills, attitudes, working successfully as a team and being respectful to others.
 Children can earn them individually or as part of a group or class.